mikepan/GameEngineBook/text/07-Scripting.md

 Here are some examples that showcase what can be done with Python external libraries:

-\*\*\* Begin List

-[lb]Grab data off the Internet for game score.
+- Grab data off the Internet for game score.

-[lb]Control your game with a Nintendo Wiimote controller.
+- Control your game with a Nintendo Wiimote controller.

-[lb]Combine Head-tracking and immersive displays for augmented reality.
+- Combine Head-tracking and immersive displays for augmented reality.

-\*\*\* End List

 Those possibilities go with the previous statement that almost everything that you can do with Python, you can do in the game engine.
 And since Python can be used with modules written in other languages (properly wrapped), you can virtually use any application as a basis for your system.

-\*\*\* Begin Note

-Cross-Platform, Yes; Cross-Version, Not
+>**Cross-Platform, Yes; Cross-Version, Not**
+>

-To use external libraries, you must know the Python version they were built against.
+>To use external libraries, you must know the Python version they were built against.
 The Python library you are using must be compatible with the Python version that comes with your Blender.
 It's also valuable to check how often the library is updated and if it will be maintained in the future.

-\*\*\* End Note

 ### Keep Track of Your Changes with a Version Control System <a id="Keep Track of Your Changes with a Version Control System"></a>